 Caitlin reminded me when I saw her over Christmas of the works of de Lint, one of the best urban fantasists around.
 I’ve read only a couple of his books, so when I noticed one in the library recently, I picked it up.
 As seems to be common in his novels, a straightforward story quickly involves elements of the fantastic sneaking in at the periphery.
 This one in particular does a good job of exploring dreamlike elements and how they come to pervade the protagonist’s life.
 And of exploring the thin line between memory and dream…

-I am also an executive coach, helping leaders become more effective by creating clarity and acting with purpose.
-You can learn more about my coaching at Too Many Trees, or by checking out my posts about coaching.
-I also regularly share coaching insights around leadership and personal development on LinkedIn, and you can sign up for my substack list to get biweekly emails with my latest blog posts and content:
+I now work as an executive coach, helping leaders become more effective by creating clarity and acting with focus.
+You can learn more about my coaching at Too Many Trees, or by checking out what I share on LinkedIn around leadership and personal development.

 email me if you have any questions or comments.